EducationalTestingService/Confero/docs/source/install.rst

 When starting, Confero Track reads some configuration settings from the ``CONFERO_TRACK_ROOT\settings\app_config.yaml`` file.
 Most of these settings do not need to be changed to simply test that the software is working.
-However, two settings **must** be changed in order for Confero Track to function without invalid data being collected.
+However, four settings **must** be changed in order for Confero Track to function without invalid data being collected.

 .. note:: For full details on Confero View configuration options, see the